 Keeley McGuire, Contributor Keeley is our resident gluten free and peanut free contributor.
 She is a mom of one little girl who enjoys eating her creative mom’s bento lunches.
 Keeley views the challenges of motherhood, working full-time, and food allergies as an adventure!
 In her personal blog, KeeleyMcGuireBlog, she shares her gluten free and peanut free recipes, her love for her crockpot, and the occasional craft.
 People describe Keeley as a sports nut, allergic to sleep, hard-working, creative Mama, who always puts her faith and family first.

-Michelle Castañeda, Contributor and Special Projects.
+Michelle Castañeda, Contributor and Social Media Coordinator.
 Michelle is married to her college sweetheart David and together they have a beautiful daughter and a cute puppy.
 She has a love for baking, breakfast foods and presenting her daughter’s lunch in creative ways.
 In her personal blog, Creative Food, she shares fun and creative bentos and lunches that she makes for her daughter.

 Kendra Peterson, Contributor.
 Kendra has two daughters on a diet free from artificial ingredients (and gluten, just to make life more difficult,).
 She cooks meals that don’t come from a can, boxed or with unidentifiable ingredients.
 She makes miracles with the random veggies she gets from her CSA box and can be seen pulled over at the park or library feeding her kids food packed in lunch boxes.
 Blogging under the name of Ludicrous Mama, you can find her channeling her creativity into making fun waste-free lunches on her blog, Biting the Hand That Feeds You and laugh at her cooking flops.